-I believe students can accomplish whatever they set their minds to.
-So I'm here to assist them when they are unable to have more time with their teacher, to clarify any concepts the student needs more time on, to explain things in another way, or to review the building blocks that the student needs to complete the tasks at hand.
-We'll work together to obtain skills and confidence.
+I believe motivated and engaged students accomplish their goals when assisted by a personal tutor.
+So I assist students when they are unable to meet with their teacher, clarify concepts the student needs more time on, explain concepts in alternative ways, and review the building blocks that the student needs to complete the tasks at hand.
+We'll work together so that your student gains skills and confidence.

 I've enjoyed working with preschoolers to middle schoolers, and high school students are a great group to interact with.
 Everyone has their own energy and personal story they bring to a relationship, so I can say I do not prefer one age group over another.